quot3s/quot3s.github.io/quotes8.md

   </div>

 <div class="quote-card">
     <div class="quote-text">Merritt Family Last Name Origin: In 1940, Laborer and Maid were the top reported jobs for men and women in the USA named Merritt.
 17% of Merritt men worked as a Laborer and 7% of Merritt women worked as a Maid.
-Some less common occupations for Americans named Merritt were Truck Driver and Housekeeper.</div>
+Some less common occupations for Americans named Merritt were Truck Driver and Housekeeper. <strong>Source: ancestry.com</strong></div>
   </div>

 <div class="quote-card">